iclanzan/Backup/README.md

 uploaded to a folder of your choosing on Google Drive.

 You are in total control of what files and directories get backed up.

+## Features

+- Schedule automatic backups.
+- Back up the database.
+- Back up files and directories.
+- Fine grained control over what gets backed up.
+- Store backups locally and/or on Google Drive.
+- Interrupted uploads to Google Drive automatically resume.
+- Get email notifications when something goes wrong.
+- The settings page interface uses standard WordPress elements to fit right in.
+- Extensive contextual help included.
+- Advanced options are provided to control the inner workings of the plugin.

 ## Installation